Integrate Single Sign-On (SSO)

 Cloudflare Zero Trust allows you to integrate your organization’s identity providers (IdPs) with Cloudflare Access.
 Your team can simultaneously use multiple providers, reducing friction when working with partners or contractors.

-Set up IdPs on the Zero Trust dashboard
+Set up IdPs in Zero Trust

 In the Login methods card, click Add new.